CptUsagi/ArchInstall/README.md

 - VT-X or AMD-V activated

 ### Notes
-If you use VirtualBox v6.1.30+ > don't use 3D acceleration else you should be fine
+If you use VirtualBox v6.1.30+ -> don't use 3D acceleration or else you might run into problems with graphical driver compatibility

 ---